Twisted Arrow Construction for Segal Spaces: Introduction

 \subsection{Construction of twisted arrow complete Segal spaces}

 In this work we focus on the twisted arrow construction in the context of complete Segal spaces, which is a prominent model of $(\infty,1)$-categories introduced by Rezk \cite{rezk2001css} and further studied in a variety of settings \cite{toen2005unicity,joyaltierney2007segalvqcat}.
 First, in \cref{thm:completeness} we give a short and self-contained proof that the twisted arrow construction preserves the three defining characteristics of a complete Segal space (Reedy fibrancy, Segal condition and completeness condition), only assuming basic aspects of the complete Segal space model structure as given in the original paper \cite{rezk2001css}.
-The proof for each one of the conditions can already be found separately in the literature (such as Reedy fibrancy in \cite{boors2020twosegal} or the Segal and completeness condition \cite{martini2021yoneda}), however using far more advanced and distinct machinery that are not directly compatible with each other.

-Second, we show that the natural projection map from the twisted arrow Segal space is a left fibration (\cref{thm:left fib}), which generalizes several existing results.
-Indeed, it generalizes an analogous result for the twisted arrow projection of quasi-categories \cite[Proposition 5.2.1.3]{lurie2017ha}, which implicitly took the completeness condition for granted, which our result demonstrates to be a superfluous assumption.
-Moreover, combining this result with \cite[Proposition 4.2.5]{martini2021yoneda} also gives us the same result for internal Segal objects, generalizing twisted internal $\infty$-categories defined there.
-Finally, the twisted arrow construction in particular gives us a parameterized version of slice-Segal spaces (\cref{rem:parametrized slice}) and this result hence also generalizes similar results regarding the existence of over-Segal spaces without assuming completeness \cite[Theorem 3.44]{rasekh2017yoneda}, \cite[Proposition 8.13]{riehlshulman2017rezkobject}.